course: Biomedical Applications of Plasma Technology

 Content of module Plasma Technology 1

-In the Summer Semester 2020, this course will run virtually until further notice.
+In the Summer Semester 2021 this course will run virtually until further notice.
 Coordination of course activities will occur via Moodle.
 Students will be enrolled in the Moodle course by the lecturer.
 To request enrolment, interested students are required to contact Jun.
-Prof. Gibson (gibson(at)aept.rub.de) by email before the start of the classes.
+Prof. Gibson (gibson(at)aept.rub.de) by email by Friday 9th April.